EternisProject/Eternis/README.md

 ### Proposed Solution
 A decentralized platform where:
-- Researchers submit proposals anonymously
+- Researchers submit proposals anonymoussly
 - Community votes on funding allocation
 - All transactions are recorded on-chain for transparency
 - Global participation without intermediaries